 ‘It’s kill or be killed,’ the man continues.

-‘Let me go first,’ Samson says, ‘you’ve a family who needs you.’
+‘Let me go first,’ Sampson says, ‘you’ve a family who needs you.’

 ‘No man!
 You don’t know what you face.’

-‘Let me,’ Samson repeats with a strong yet gentle assurance.
+‘Let me,’ Sampson repeats with a strong yet gentle assurance.
 ‘There may be other ways to deal with it.’

 They move silently towards the cave entrance, eyes adjusting to the gloaming light.